-In computer and computer networks, an attacker is an individual or organization who performs malicious activities to destroy, expose, alter, disable, steal or gain unauthorized access to or make unauthorized use of an asset.
+In computer and computer networks, an attacker is the individual or organization who performs the malicious activities to destroy, expose, alter, disable, steal or gain unauthorized access to or make unauthorized use of an asset.

 There are four types of attackers which are described below-

-Cybercriminals are individuals or groups of people who use technology to commit cybercrime with the intention of stealing sensitive company information or personal data and generating profits.
+Cybercriminals are individual or group of people who use technology to commit cybercrime with the intention of stealing sensitive company information or personal data and generating profits.
 In today’s, they are the most prominent and most active type of attacker.